oracle-livelabs/database/patch-me-if-you-can/05-install-oracle-home/install-oracle-home.md

 Install an Oracle manually.
 This allows you to compare the two methods.

-1. Switch to the *blue* 🟦 terminal.
+1. Still in the *blue* 🟦 terminal.
 Create a directory for the new Oracle home.

     ```
     <copy>